Prezi Prentations on Ethan Frome continue today.

 Vocabulary 10 is due

-Today- Quiz on Subject Verb agreement
+Today- Quiz on Subject Verb agreement.

 You should have finished reading Stephen Crane's Maggie, Girl of the Streets.
 Turn in the graphic organizer I handed out last week.
 Only the left hand column should be complete.
 I'll return this to you tomorrow.
 If you lost your copy, please write out responses for the following: